meta-llama/llama-stack-apps/README.md

 As you can see above, each “spec” details the “providers” that make up that spec.
 For eg. The inline uses the “meta-reference” provider for inference while the ollama-inline relies on a different provider ( ollama ) for inference.

-At this point, we don't recommend using the `remote` distribution since there are no remote providers supporting the Llama Stack APIs.
-We hope this changes imminently.
+At this point, we don't recommend using the `remote` distribution since there are no remote providers supporting the Llama Stack APIs yet.

-To install a distro, we run a simple command providing 2 inputs –
+To install a distro, we run a simple command providing 2 inputs:
 - **Spec Id** of the distribution that we want to install ( as obtained from the list command )
 - A **Name** by which this installation will be known locally.